Office of Teacher Licensure

 If you have already obtained a bachelor's degree and intend on pursing an initial teaching license as a post-baccalaureate student at Middle Tennessee State University, you will need to submit a Request for Transcript Analysis form and all transcripts of previous coursework to the MTSU Office of Teacher Licensure.
 After your materials are reviewed, you will be issued a Program of Study detailing any remaining coursework to be completed to satisfy licensure requirements.

-If you choose to enroll in a College of Education graduate program to pursue a master’s degree, please see Dr. Kyle Butler for the Ed Leadership C& I graduate program, or Dr. Tracey Huddleston for the Elementary ILP program as the application for enrollment would be different than non-degree seeking.
+If you choose to enroll in a College of Education graduate program to pursue a master’s degree, please see Dr. Terry Goodin for the Ed Leadership C& I graduate program, or Dr. Tracey Huddleston for the Elementary ILP program as the application for enrollment would be different than non-degree seeking.

 For a current listing of licensure areas offered at MTSU, check the Tennessee Department of Education Office of Teacher Licensing - Educator Preparation website at the Tennessee Department of Education.
 Please note that as a part of licensure requirements, candidates must submit passing scores on the Praxis II exams specified for Tennessee.